majeinfo/ezaws/README.md

 Default value for DB_HOST is "localhost".
 In that case, you should add a volume definition to mount /var/run/mysqld/mysqld.sock inside the Container.

 You can also define DEBUG environment variable to set the DEBUG mode to True (default is False).

+2.It also offers in the ezaws/management/commands a set of Python script that can be reused "as-is" to manage your infrastructure.

+For example:

+- change_instance_type.py : changes the instance type by stopping and restarting it if necessary
+- target_group_deregister.py : deregisters an instance from the Target Groups it belongs to
+- target_group_register.py : registers an instance in the specified Target Groups

+(for DR)
+- tag_volumes.py : adds semantic tags to EBS volumes to make a DR easier
+- copy_snapshots.py : copies snapshots from an Account to another one to prepare a DR
+- recreate_instances.py : recreates an instance from snapshots (for a DR)